vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 ## Airspace

 The Auckland CTR/C follows the lateral boundaries as shown below from `SFC` to `A015`.
-The CTR/C comprises of three sectors - the North, Instrument and South Sectors.
+The CTR/C comprises of six sectors - the Northwest, North, Northeast, Southwest, Southeast and Instrument Sectors.

 <figure markdown>